zeoio/kof/README.md

 ### The King of Fighters
-A simple KOF written in C using SDL.
+This is a simple version of king of fighters game by written in C using SDL.

 ![Hero selection](https://github.com/Sarlor/kof/blob/master/Image/Samples/kof_02.png)